-Jones Myers takes lead on pioneering mediation service for separating couples
+Jones Myers leads pioneering mediation service for separating couples

 Jones Myers has been instrumental in spearheading an innovative new service for separating couples who may otherwise struggle to pay for legal assistance.